Polaris-JZ/CRS/README.md

 # CRS
 This is the repository for the paper "Model Meets Knowledge: Analyzing Knowledge Types for Conversational Recommender Systems".

-We incorporate all the methods we evaluate, unify the dataset and evaluation protocol in the paper into this repository.
+Here, we bring together all the methods evaluated in the paper and provide a unified dataset along with a standardized evaluation protocol.